muzeffereli/login-system-jdbc/README.md

 You can write your own mysql user password in login-system-jdbc/User-login-system/src/com/company/connect/ConMySql.java file.

-With this console application,you can register login and see details,change password.
+With this console application,you can register,login and see details,change password.